Aragon Court Dashboard

 Juror_Feereward for ruling in favor of the dispute's final ruling.

-- Ruling fees: The locked ANJ tokens of jurors who voted in the minority in a given dispute are redistributed to jurors who voted in the majority according to the final ruling.
+- Ruling fees: The locked ANJ tokens of jurors who voted in the minority in a given dispute are redistributed to jurors who voted in the plurality according to the final ruling.
 Ruling fees are automatically transferred to your inactive wallet.
 Click here for further information about ruling fees.

 As a normal user:

-- Maintenance action fees: Certain tasks (e.g. draft jury, execute ruling) reward the user with a small amount of DAI.
+- Maintenance action fees: Certain tasks (e.g. draft jury) reward the user with a small amount of DAI.

 - Appeal Fees: Anyone can earn a reward in DAI for successfully appealing a dispute (i.e. correctly predicting a dispute's final ruling).
 Click here for further information about appeal fees.